-- BR-1 Prior to issuance of grading and/or construction permits, the applicant shall submit evidence to the County Planning and Building Department, Environmental and Resource Management Division (County) that states that one or a combination of the following three SJKF mitigation measures has been implemented: - a.
-Provide for the protection in perpetuity, through acquisition of fee or a conservation easement of 6.4 acres of suitable habitat in the kit fox corridor area (e.g., within the San Luis Obispo County kit fox habitat area, northwest of Highway 58), either on- or offsite, and provide for a non-wasting endowment to provide for management and monitoring of the property in perpetuity.
-Lands to be conserved shall be subject to the review and approval of the CDFW and the County.
+- Prior to issuance of grading and/or construction permits, the applicant shall submit evidence to the County of San Luis Obispo, Department of Planning and Building, Environmental and Resource Management Division (County) (see contact information below) that states that one or a combination of the following three San Joaquin kit fox mitigation measures has been implemented: - a.
+Provide for the protection in perpetuity, through acquisition of fee or a conservation easement of 8.4 acres of suitable habitat in the kit fox corridor area (e.g. within the San Luis Obispo County kit fox habitat area, northwest of Highway b.
+Deposit funds into an approved in-lieu fee program, which would provide for the protection in perpetuity of suitable habitat in the kit fox corridor area within San Luis Obispo County, and provide for a non-wasting endowment for management and monitoring of the property in perpetuity.

+58), either on-site or off-site, and provide for a non-wasting endowment to provide for management and monitoring of the property in perpetuity.
+Lands to be conserved shall be subject to the review and approval of the California Department of Fish and Game (Department) (see contact information below) and the County.

-This mitigation alternative (a) requires that all aspects of this program must be in place before County permit issuance or initiation of any ground-disturbing activities.
+This mitigation alternative (a.) requires that all aspects of this program must be in place before County permit issuance or initiation of any ground disturbing activities.